iulianbaranai/GWT-SSE/README.md

 A GWT application that sends events to the client side.

 This project presents an example of Server-Sent Events within a GWT application.
-The client-side using the [eventsource js library](https://github.com/EventSource/eventsource), while the server-side exposes some APIs with Jersey.
+The client-side is using the [eventsource library](https://github.com/EventSource/eventsource), while the server-side exposes some resources with Jersey.

 ## Usage